wetopi/docker-volume-rbd/README.md

 fff19fa9a622        wetopi/rbd:latest   RBD plugin for Docker     true
 ```

-### Exec an interactiva bash in plugins container:
+### Exec an interactive bash in plugins container:

 Find the full id: